19hours/sg-statutes/Acts/Central Provident Fund Act.md

 An amount equal to the sum of $108 and 0.216 of the difference between the total amount of the employee’s wages for the month and $750.

-An amount equal to the sum of

-An amount equal to the sum of $75 and 0.15 of the difference between the total amount of the employee’s wages for the month and $750.

-An amount equal to the sum of —

-An amount equal to the sum of $45 and 0.09 of the difference between the total amount of the employee’s wages for the month and $750.

-An amount equal to the sum of —

-An amount equal to the sum of $30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.

-(a) 14.5% of the total amount of the employee’s wages for the month; and
+(a) 15% of the total amount of the employee’s wages for the month; and

-(a) $67.50 and 0.1966 of the difference between the total amount of the employee’s wages for the month and $750; and

-(a) $48.825 and 0.1315 of the difference between the total amount of the employee’s wages for the month and $750; and

-(a) $34.875 and 0.0825 of the difference between the total amount of the employee’s wages for the month and $750; and

-(a) $23.25 and 0.0416 of the difference between the total amount of the employee’s wages for the month and $750; and
+(a) $69.825 and 0.2035 of the difference between the total amount of the employee’s wages for the month and $750; and

-(a) $23.25 and 0.0416 of the difference between the total amount of the employee’s wages for the month and $750; and
+(a) $51.15 and 0.1378 of the difference between the total amount of the employee’s wages for the month and $750; and

 (b) $120 and 0.24 of the difference between the total amount of the employee’s wages for the month and $750.

 (b) $120 and 0.24 of the difference between the total amount of the employee’s wages for the month and $750.

 (b) $108 and 0.216 of the difference between the total amount of the employee’s wages for the month and $750.

-(b) $75 and 0.15 of the difference between the total amount of the employee’s wages for the month and $750.

-(b) $45 and 0.09 of the difference between the total amount of the employee’s wages for the month and $750.

-(b) $30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.

 Exceeding $1,200 but not exceeding $1,500